assafvayner/fs3/README.md

   - then run `make fs3_client`
   - the cli will be the resulting executable in `cli-go/fs3`
   - use `./fs3 -h` to get the options you can use

-## Performance analysis
-We intend to analyze performance by varying frequency of requests, and the size of request/response payloads.
-We will attempt to run the server application on containers running on bare metal as well as vms with virtualized storage i/o paths so as to showcase the performance gain of getting direct access to storage hardware.

 ### CLI client
 - run `make fs3_client`